-There are several ways that the Zenoss solution has helped Huntington to lower IT Operations costs.
-The first is very straightforward.
-By providing a unified solution that crossed mainframe, application, database, and information security, they were able to centralize monitoring operations and eliminate legacy management tools.
-The annual maintenance licensing cost savings alone from the removal of just one legacy framework allowed them to not only purchase the Zenoss solution, but augment their central IT Operations staff from 3 to 8 members to provide better support for the organization.
+There are several ways that the Zenoss solution has helped Huntington lower IT operations costs.
+The first is very straightforward - by providing a unified solution that crossed mainframe, application, database and information security, they were able to centralize monitoring operations and eliminate legacy management tools.
+The annual maintenance licensing cost savings alone from the removal of just one legacy framework allowed them to not only purchase the Zenoss solution but also augment their central IT operations staff from three to eight members to provide better support for the organization.

-The Zenoss solution also introduced cost savings in regards to resource utilization.
+The Zenoss solution also introduced cost savings in regard to resource utilization.
 Because the Zenoss solution collects performance and availability data and events without the use of agents, Huntington was able to reduce its server load as well as RAM.
-The previous (now decommissioned) solutions were using approximately 1GB of RAM and 3-5% of CPU for each agent - and there were in some cases multiple agents on a single server.
-Effectively, this means that for every 20 VMs on a server, they were losing about one to these agents.
-With Zenoss's agentless approach, they are able to reclaim those lost resources.
-While some of the groups flagged the agentless approach for its inability to do sub-second alerting, most groups within the company agreed that because their incident response time can't approach sub-second - since they can't answer phone or emails that fast - in most cases it isn't a requirement.
-Where automated incident response is configured (for example in Gold ranked application performance monitoring) other tools are still in place to provide that level of visibility.
+The previous (now decommissioned) solutions were using approximately 1 GB of RAM and 3-5 percent of CPU for each agent - and there were, in some cases, multiple agents on a single server.
+Effectively, this meant that for every 20 virtual machines on a server, they were losing about one to these agents.
+With Zenoss' agentless approach, they are able to reclaim those lost resources.
+While some of the groups flagged the agentless approach for its inability to do subsecond alerting, most groups within the company agreed that because their incident response time can't approach subsecond - since they can't answer phones or emails that fast - in most cases, it isn't a requirement.
+Where automated incident response is configured, e.g., in gold-ranked APM performance monitoring, other tools are still in place to provide that level of visibility.
 The use of the APM tool on some of the more critical application servers is a good example of this.
-APM and IT Operations platforms are both necessary for Huntington - it isn't an either-or decision.
+APM and IT operations platforms are both necessary for Huntington - it isn't an either-or decision.

-Finally, Huntington's staff was able to reduce costs by allowing administrators to focus on value added services rather than monitoring toolsets or conducting manual intervention across 37 different tools around the company.
+Finally, Huntington's staff was able to reduce costs by allowing administrators to focus on valueadded services rather than monitoring toolsets or conducting manual intervention across 37 different tools around the company.
 They were also able to cover more devices - 15,000 instead of 3,800 - ensuring the availability and performance of more services with less manual effort.
-Since Zenoss provides established and proven customizable baseline thresholds that prevent unnecessary sifting through mountains of useless events, they no longer had to deal with event storms.
-Perhaps most importantly, with the ability to establish a centralized, single source of truth of what is happening in the environment, the amount of time spent finger pointing in war room meetings is virtually eliminated.
-That is a priceless capability for any IT Operations leader.
+Since Zenoss provides established and proven customizable baseline thresholds that prevent unnecessary sifting through mountains of useless events, they no longer have to deal with event storms.
+Perhaps most importantly, with the ability to establish a centralized, single source of truth of what is happening in the environment, the amount of time spent finger-pointing in war room meetings is virtually eliminated.
+That is a priceless capability for any IT operations leader.